 - Fighting the lawsuit often involves lengthy litigation and a good deal of stress for the clients I represent – – regardless of the outcome.

-The bottom line?
-Don’t sign an Admissions Agreement without completely understanding it.
+Don’t sign an admissions agreement without completely understanding it.
 Avoid signing documents while at the nursing facility; there is no requirement for you to sign them on the spot.
 Take it home and review it carefully.
-Read more about this…

 Remember, these documents are written to protect the interests of the nursing home.